(With Fania Everitt) First exhibited at "Interact 2019" LCB Depot, Leicester.

 This gave an overview of some recent and current research/experimental threads.

-This is expanded, together with more documentation about two previous larger participatory works 64 Samples (2000) and Club Confessional (2001) in the (rather costly) Explorations in Arts and Technology (2018) (and in the 2002 version) which featured a cover showing the movement-tracking system Mike Quantrill and I set up around 2000.
+This is expanded, together with more documentation about two previous larger participatory works 64 Samples (2000) and Club Confessional (2001) in the updated Explorations in Arts and Technology (2018) (original: 2002 version)—cheaper used versions available—which featured a cover showing the movement-tracking system Mike Quantrill and I set up around 2000.

 (first exhibited 1999, last exhibited at DMU Cube gallery, Phoenix Square, Leicester UK, 2011)